stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Avoid using _pip_ commands to install individual packages into virtual environments.
 If you use [PDM](https://pdm-project.org) or [Hatch](https://hatch.pypa.io) to develop your project, they can manage the contents of virtual environments for development and testing.

 For other cases, use [requirements files](https://pip.pypa.io/en/stable/reference/requirements-file-format/).
-A requirements file specifies the exact version and hash of each required package.
+A requirements file can specify the exact version and hash for each required package.

 You run a tool to read the dependencies in the _pyproject.toml_ file and generate a requirements file that lists the specific packages that are needed to provide those dependencies for the Python version and operating system.
-PDM and [uv](https://github.com/astral-sh/uv) include features to create requirements files.
+PDM, [pip-tools](https://pip-tools.readthedocs.io/en/stable/) and [uv](https://github.com/astral-sh/uv) include features to create requirements files.

 You can then use [pip-sync](https://pip-tools.readthedocs.io/en/stable/cli/pip-sync/) or the _pip sync_ feature of _uv_ to make the packages in a target virtual environment match the list in the requirements file.
 This process ensures that any extra packages are removed from the virtual environment.